shurushetr/awesome-snapmaker/readme.md

   - 📝 [Working camera capture with Lightburn](https://forum.snapmaker.com/t/working-camera-capture-with-lightburn/28397) - thanks to [@Slynold](https://forum.snapmaker.com/u/Slynold) & [@Mayco](https://forum.snapmaker.com/u/mayco) - we have working camera.
 - **CNC**
   - 📝 [Rotary Module with Fusion360: It works! (good enough)](https://forum.snapmaker.com/t/rotary-module-with-fusion360-it-works-good-enough/24367) - [SM2.0 / ARTISAN] - Writeup by [@brvdboss](https://forum.snapmaker.com/u/brvdboss) on how to setup Fusion360 with Rotary Module.
+  - 📝📹[Snapmaker 2.0 by Koka-Bora Creations](https://www.youtube.com/playlist?list=PLWlW9PTm7_qvYvXytlfXZib--P-qIz3fp) - a 20 episode video series on using snapmaker 2.0 for projects.
+Bunch of CNC material.
 ## How to make stuff
 - **Laser**
   - 📝 [Laser on Ceramics (tiles): How to Make It Not Only Black on White](https://support.snapmaker.com/hc/en-us/articles/9589024708759-Laser-on-Ceramics-How-to-Make-It-Not-Only-Black-on-White) - an awesome tutorial written by community member [@Eugene Fedorov](https://www.facebook.com/groups/371401856611467/user/1608278798/) and posted on snapmaker website.